-Going back in time, Halloween is fascinating because it has lots of practices that hearken back to its pagan origins.
+Going back in time, Halloween is fascinating because it has lots of practices that date back to its pagan origins.
 For example, the Halloween tradition of bobbing for apples reminds us of the Roman invasion of England.
 As part of Roman paganism, they brought an apple tree, symbolic of Pomona, Goddess of Plenty.
-During an annual festival, young marriage-minded people bit into apples floating in water.
-Whoever bit the apple was next to marry, according to beliefs.
+During an annual festival, young marriage-minded people bit into apples floating in the water.
+According to beliefs, whoever bit the apple was next to marry.

 - 9th century